go-imsto/imsto/README.md

-# Imsto redesigne with Golang
+# Imsto redesigned in Golang

 ## Installation